[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 Intro

 The underlying objective is to train a model so it can generate realistic content during inference.
 For continuous domains, state of the art models are mostly based on adversarial (Generative Adversarial Networks, GANs) and denoising diffusion training objectives.
 These models are capable to create impressive and highly realistic results in a wide variety of styles.
-For discrete domains however, generative systems are mostly based on sequential models, that are trained with teacher forcing and used autoregressively during inference (generate elements one after another).
-This discrepancy between training objective and inference procedure often make results to degenerate.
+For discrete domains, generative tasks are commonly performed by sequential models, that are trained with teacher forcing and used autoregressively during inference (generate elements one after another).
+This discrepancy between training objective and inference procedure often make results to degenerate: the model falls in a loops where it repetitively predicts the same sentence, and/or drifts from the initial topic.
 This problem is known as exposure bias.

 Problem formulation